 I know that Mom didn’t really drown.
 It was the head injury from impact that killed her when her car landed in the river, so she never felt the freezing water once it started to fill the car.
 Dad went after her with his own car, but by the time he reached the canyon road he gave up and came back home.
 They’d been fighting a lot that winter.
 What about, Cade and I didn’t really understand.
 Once I heard them fighting through the vents, and heard Dad say “Go and get him, then.
 If you think the grass is always greener, I’m not going to stop you.”

-The night she died, my parents had two of their friends over for a winter solstice dinner party.
-To try to make the darkest night of the year a little brighter, my mom had said sweetly, causing Cade and I to retch.
+IIIIIIIIIIIIThe night she died, my parents had two of their friends over for a winter solstice dinner party.
+To try to make the darkest night of the year a little brighter, my mom had cooed, causing Cade and me to retch.

-“That is it!”
-Mom growled in a voice that in a voice that was nothing like hers, a voice dark and liquid as the wine that tinted her lips.
+IIIIIIIIIIII“That is it!”
+Mom growled in a voice that was nothing like hers, a voice dark and liquid as the wine that tinted her lips.
 “You want me to be seeing him so bad, you want to be the martyr who gets left behind, fine.
 I’ll go.
 I’m sick and tired of trying to convince you otherwise.”

 I saw Dad’s ghost for the first time on Thanksgiving break, three months after Cade’s first sighting.
 Dad was sleeping in late again, something he did almost every day since he quit working.
 We still made our own breakfasts and packed our own lunches, and walked the two miles to and from the bus stop every morning.
 My brother and I decided to ride our bikes down to the spot where they found Mom’s car and put some flowers by the side of the road.
 Dad would have murdered us if he knew we rode on the slim shoulder of the canyon highway, but he wasn’t there to stop us.
 Cars whizzed past us, some honking as they got behind us, swerving dramatically into the other lane as they passed.
 Cade flipped one of the cars the bird and we started laughing, kept laughing as we hugged the curves, veering madly into the road to avoid chunks of rock that had fallen off the canyon face.

-I suddenly felt the weight of what Cade had been carrying since he’d first seen my father’s ghost, understood his desperate need to seek my father out, still flesh and bone, and to try and banish this spirit by calling its bluff in the face of its living original.
+IIIIIIIIIIIII suddenly felt the weight of what Cade had been carrying since he’d first seen my father’s ghost; understood his desperate need to keep seeking my father out—still flesh and bone, the smell of smoke just out of reach—and banish the spirit by calling its bluff.
 My legs burned with the desire to do the same.
 I didn’t move.